In the beginning

 Using cloud-based storage.
 This sounds like a double edge sword.
 But it’s one of the keys to safely working from home.
 The top cloud-based providers, whether Microsoft O365, Box, Dropbox etc. use encryption on their storage and are securely managed.
 So this satisfies data at rest in the cloud.
 This leads us to the next step, Data ‘In Transit’.

-Whether you are sending an email, sharing a file or pinging a message to a colleague on messenger, these all constitute a form of Data ‘In Transit’.
-And this is where very often mistakes or vulnerabilities can occur on a daily basis.
-It really is worth spending some time getting this right and making sure everyone knows the do’s and don’ts to keep your company information safe.
+Whether you send an email, share a file or a message to a colleague on messenger, these are all Data ‘In Transit’.
+This is often where mistakes or vulnerabilities can occur.
+It’s worth spending time getting this right.
+Make sure everyone knows the do’s and don’ts to keep your company information safe.

 - Do – use file sharing links.
 This removes sending confidential data over insecure email or messengers

-- Do – use expiry times, passwords, or even better, only share with people that have the permission to download the file
+- Do – use expiry times, passwords, or only share with people that have the permission to download the file

-- Don’t – send confidential data in emails as file attachments, the old school zip attachments with a password are not that difficult to hack
+- Don’t – send confidential data in emails as file attachments.
+Zip attachments with a password are not that difficult to hack

 - Don’t – send usernames and passwords in email.
-Especially together.
-And even worse, in a thread of an email.
-Confidential information, e.g. login details, can end up in the hands of some one else when the email eventually gets forwarded to another person the email was not originally intended for
+Especially together, or in a thread of an email.
+Confidential information, e.g. login details, can end up in the hands of some one else if the email gets forwarded.

-Added bonus for using cloud-based file sharing, no more clogged and over bloated email software.
-Every file sent as an attachment makes your software slower and slower.
+Added bonus for using cloud-based file sharing, is no more clogged and bloated email software.
+Every file sent as an attachment makes your software slow down.

-To be honest, this is why so many companies use O365, it sorts out many of these potential problems.
-Even MS Teams has become a winner, with secure message sending and file sharing.
-Just make sure that you are not making your group chat public and kept private.
-You could end up in trouble!
+Many companies use O365 as it sorts out many of these potential problems.
+MS Teams has become a winner, with secure message sending and file sharing.
+Make sure you’re not making your group chat public and keep it private, else you could end up in trouble!

-MS Teams now allows companies, clients and suppliers to easily collaborate securely together, something that has been very difficult to manage in the past.
+MS Teams allows companies, clients and suppliers to easily collaborate securely together, something which was difficult in the past.

-Of course, the usual virus programs should be installed on all work devices and end-point protection enabled to stop your staff plugging in USB drives and downloading your data.
-A screensaver that locks your screen after a few minutes (if you forgot to whilst making that cup of tea) is a simple, effective way of securing your device.
-(It also stops mischievous employees declaring their undying love to the boss, from your unattended device!)
+Of course, the usual virus programs should be installed on all work devices.
+Enable end-point protection to stop your staff plugging in USB drives and downloading your data.
+A screensaver that locks your screen after a few minutes is a simple, effective way of securing your device.
+Especially if you forget to close your screen whilst making that cup of tea.
+It also stops mischievous employees declaring undying love to the boss, from your unattended device!

-All these things require staff to understand why they exist and to take them seriously.
+All these things require staff to understand why the best practices for Information security and working from home exist.
+And, to take them seriously.